 Dosage Forms And Strengths

 The 2 mg capsules are blue-green with symbol and 2 printed in white ink.
-Sections or subsections omitted from the full prescribing information are not listed.
 The 4 mg capsules are blue with symbol and 4 printed in white ink.

 Storage And Handling